delimka/formEdibleTest/README.md

 - **Registration Form:** Showcases complex validation and field grouping capabilities.
 - **Order Form:** Demonstrates dynamic form fields and nested validations.

-## Using FormEdible

-FormEdible simplifies form creation, offering a straightforward way to integrate with Zod for schema validation and react-hook-form for form state management, improving developer experience and code maintainability.

 ## Direct Comparison